Zihang97/Movie-Analyzer-Based-on-Tweet-Sentiment-Analysis/README.md

 # Movie-Analyzer-Based-on-Tweet-Sentiment-Analysis
-This is a social media analyzer which can judge the quality of movies based on sentiment analysis in related tweets.
+This is a social media analyzer which can judge the quality of movies based on sentiment analysis in relevant tweets.

 ## Description
 People sometimes will tweet after watching movies to express their opinions about the movies.
 Based on that, I designed this movie analyzer according to the sentiment analysis of the movie-related tweets.
 For each movies, you can pick any number of relevant tweets and use google NLP API to analyze their sentiment.
 The sentiment score is -1~1 and I scale it to 0-10 as the score of movies.
 If overall sentiment is less than 0, the score of movies will be less than 5.
 In contrary, the score of movies will be larger than 5 if overall sentiment is larger than 0.
 Afterwards I will compare the score from my movie analyzer to the score in IMDB to see the effect of my analyzer.